giannisvassiliou/LFS-2024/README.md

 Where
 </b>
 <li>
-queryfile : The name of the original querylog (see data folder, choose e.g YAGO_orig_quer.txt)
+queryfile : The name of the original query log (see data folder, choose e.g YAGO_orig_quer.txt)
 </li>
 <li>
 flag : 0 or 1  whether we need most frequent results 1 (yes) or  0 (no)